Asynchronous Signal Passing for Tile Self-Assembly: Fuel Efficient Computation and Efficient Assembly of Shapes: Physical Basis for the Model

-Details of our model come from a consideration of the possibilities given above, and how they might operate.
-The physical basis of the three glue states are illustrated in Figure ~\ref{fig:Binding_Activation}, where a glue may be considered `latent' or `off' (Figure ~\ref{fig:Binding_Activation}c) if enough of its DNA sticky end, including the toehold, is blocked by being bound to a complementary DNA protection strand.
-Activation of a latent glue involves the toe-hold mediated removal of that strand as a result of a signal cascade (Figure ~\ref{fig:Binding_Activation}d).
-The difference between the `on' state (Figure ~\ref{fig:Binding_Activation}a) and the `latent' or `off' state (Figure ~\ref{fig:Binding_Activation}c) is based on the availability of toeholds and whether or not there could be any opportunity for them to initiate binding to another tile in the system.
-Deactivation is merely a reversal of this process, making it just as feasible as activation.
 The limitation to pass a given signal only once, and to activate and deactivate a specific glue on a single tile only once comes from the inherent consumption of ``DNA fuel'' associated with DNA strand displacement cascades, where the production of more DNA base pairs in the products drives the process forward.
 Thus, the model is designed to emphasize this fuel-consumption aspect by making each use of a signal count as another signal path.
 The asynchronous nature of our model reflects the likewise asynchronous nature of the molecular events we envision for the physical implementation.
 In particular, DNA strand displacement reactions proceed via a branch migration resembling a random walk at a rate that can vary widely depending on toehold length and composition \cite{zhang_dynamic_2011}.
 We allow for the time taken by these signaling or glue activation events by storing actions triggered by various events in STAM assembly in a queue for asynchronous processing.
 Together, these model details capture to the best of our ability and in the most general way possible the capabilities reported in the field of DNA nanotechnology that we see as plausible additions to the molecular implementation of tile assembly, particularly if DNA continues to play a significant role in these implementations.